Skip to main content

 Setting Boundaries with Alcohol and Other Drugs

 Welcome!
-This page and toolkit is your essential guide to Setting Boundaries with Alcohol and Other Drugs.
+This page and toolkit are your essential guide to Setting Boundaries with Alcohol and Other Drugs.

 The information on this page aims to empower you with insights and practical strategies for navigating your relationship with alcohol and other drugs.
 Whether you're looking to not start using substances, reduce your own consumption, reassess your habits, or support someone in their sobriety journey, RISE Drug Free MKE is here to provide guidance and resources to help maintain a healthy lifestyle.